 The Beginner’s Guide to Real Estate Investing

-Real estate has historically been a reliable way to see a significant return on investment over time — even when the stock market is in turmoil.
-Since 2011, the average sale price of a home has nearly doubled from $259,700 to $507,800.
+Real estate has historically been a reliable way to see a significant return on investment over time, even when the stock market is in turmoil.
+Since 2011, the average sale price of a home has nearly doubled from $259,700 to $516,500.
 And residential homes are just one small piece of the overall equation.
-As the market appreciates and individual properties generate steady passive income, you can see both short-term and long-term gains from a variety of different types of investments.
+As the market appreciates and individual properties generate steady passive income, you can see both short-term and long-term gains from different types of investments.

 Real estate investing is a wealth-building strategy centered around purchasing properties (or shares in them) like single-family homes, apartment buildings, and commercial real estate spaces like restaurants or shops.

-There are many ways to invest, ranging from buying properties to rent or resell, to investing smaller dollar amounts into stock-like portfolios, crowdfunding platforms, or REITs that cut out the stress of property management.
-Though real estate investing has traditionally been limited to high-wealth individuals and accredited investors, today, there are options for every type of investor.
+There are many ways to invest, from buying properties to rent or resell to investing smaller dollar amounts into fractional real estate investments.

 Benefits of investing in real estate

 Investing in real estate can bring both short-term passive income and long-term appreciation of your net worth.
-Over time, assuming property values in the local market where you’ve invested continue to rise, you can see gains in both asset appreciation and monthly rental income.
-Depending on where you live and how you file, property owners may also see big tax benefits.
 Here are some of the biggest benefits of real estate investing.

-Quite a few tax benefits are available to people who’ve bought real estate as an investment.
-For starters, you can write off depreciation and the cost of repairs on the property you own.
+• Tax benefits: Real estate comes with tax benefits.
+For example, you can write off depreciation and the cost of repairs on the property you own.
 Plus, any gains you see over time will be taxed as capital gains rather than income, which is taxed at a lower rate than your standard paychecks.
-That means you’ll be able to keep more of the money you earn from rental income and eventual sale of the property.

-While it’s impossible to predict exactly how your investments may appreciate over time, investing in the real estate market is generally considered to be a conservative strategy.
-With some exceptions, the housing market, on average, has continued to rise over time.
-Even as the stock market swings wildly in one direction or the other, real estate prices are far less volatile and produce reliable gains.
-And if you have a trustworthy renter, you’ll get passive income every month for the duration of the lease.
+• Steady and stable gains: While it is impossible to predict exactly how your investments may appreciate over time is impossible, investing in real estate is generally considered a conservative strategy.
+With some exceptions, the housing market has continued to rise over time.

 Ways to invest in real estate